Seva, Ghana: History of Seva

-Compiled and updated by Rev. J. K. Dzimabi & G.D.
-Zaney, Esq. from the records of Rev. Jasper M.K.
-Atsakpo, Mr Joseph Hadui Hukporti and a book written by G.D.
-Zaney, Esq., entitled ‘The History of Seva’.

 Music in Seva

 The people of Seva are noted for their expertise in music and dance.
 They are experts in the African rattle music (xatsevu) and the singing of halo songs (songs of abuse).

 Occupations in Seva

 Seva is one of the renowned locations for the weaving industry among the Ewe people and which were frequented by Yoruba and Hausa traders, the main clientele traveled from Nigeria to the Keta and Agbozume markets in the Volta Region, Ghana.

 Another important occupation is fishing.
 Crabs, shrimps and tilapia are caught in the Keta Lagoon.